sheikirfanbasha/Talk2API/README.md

 # Talk2API
-This project demonstrates the execution of APIs using queries typed in natural language
+This project demonstrates the execution of APIs using queries typed in natural language.
+This can serve as a template for creating the domain driven or goal oriented chat bots.
+🌟 Please support our GitHub repository with a star!
+Your star gives motivation and helps in improving this project.
+Thank you! 🌟

 ## What we did?
 In this project we are going to Talk to the [Genderize.io](https://genderize.io/), [Nationalize.io](https://nationalize.io/) and [Agify.io](https://agify.io/) APIs using plain english language.
 Also, convert the responses back into human readiable english language